- 1 Characteristics and properties of lecithin or phospholipids

 Chemical structure of lecithin

-Lecithin or phospholipid is a large fat molecule made up of different parts, all of them beneficial.
+Lecithin or phospholipid is a large molecule of fat formed by different parts, all of them beneficial.
 According to the chemical definition of lecithin, its composition consists mainly of four parts:

 - Two (2) fatty acids bound to a glycerol

-- A phosphatidic acid linked to glycerol on the one hand, and in turn linked on the other hand to other substances, such as amines or amino acids
+- A phosphatidic acid bound to glycerol on the one hand, and in turn linked to other substances, such as amines or amino acids

-Chemically, the binding of glycerol, fatty acids and phosphatidic acid is called phosphoglyceride.
-When phosphatidic acid is bound to another substance it is called a phospholipid.
+Chemically, the union of glycerol, fatty acids and phosphatidic acid is called phosphoglyceride.
+When phosphatidic acid is bound to another substance it is called phospholipid.

-Therefore, when talking about lecithin, it really refers to a type of fats called phospholipids.
-More specifically, phosphatidylcholine is popularly called lecithin, which is a phospholipid containing choline, and the most abundant type of fat in soy lecithin.
+Therefore, when talking about lecithin, it actually refers to a type of fat called phospholipids.
+More specifically, it is popularly called phosphatidylcholine , which is a phospholipid that contains choline, and the most abundant type of fat in soybean lecithin.

 What are the types of lecithins or phospholipids?

-Depending on the type of substance to which the phosphatidic acid binds, different types of phospholipids result (types of lecithin): the most common is phosphatidyl choline, but there is also phosphatidylserine, phosphatidylethanolamine (cephalin), etc.
+Depending on the type of substance to which phosphatidic acid binds, different types of phospholipids (types of lecithin) result: the most common is phosphatidylcholine, but there is also phosphatidylserine, phosphatidylethanolamine (cephalin), etc.